BA371 — Class Project

 In BA371, teams of five people conduct the following activities and report three times (two reports and one class demonstration) on

-- Delivery 1: Introduction, Impact study plan, Process models.
+- Delivery 1: Introduction and process model.
 This contains:

 - Chapter 1: Introduction of the case study.
 This is a short write-up that introduces the case study.
 It contains a description of the